 Air speed: the UAV must be capable of maintaining a sustained air speed of 102 nautical miles per hour for no less than 45 minutes at 70% humidity, at 80s degree Fahrenheit, into neutral headwind.

-Flight time: the UAV must be capable of exceeding 4 hours or continuous flight time at 80% thrust, at 70% humidity, at 80s degree Fahrenheit, into neutral headwind.
+Flight time: the UAV must be capable of exceeding 4 hours of continuous flight time at 80% thrust, at 70% humidity, at 80s degree Fahrenheit, into neutral headwind.

 Pack size: the UAV must disassemble and pack into a container no greater than 8 cubic meters.